realworldocaml/book/en/json.md

 # Handling JSON data

 Data serialization, _i.e._ converting data to and from a sequence of bytes that's suitable for writing to disk or sending across the network, is an important and common programming task.
-Sometimes you need to match someone else's data format (such as XML), sometimes you need a highly efficient format, and sometimes you just want something that is easy for humans to read and edit.
+You often have to match someone else's data format (such as XML), sometimes you need a highly efficient format, and other times you want something that is easy for humans to edit.
 To this end, OCaml comes with several techniques for data serialization depending on what your problem is.

 We'll start by using the popular and simple JSON data format, and then look at other serialization formats later in in the book.
 This chapter introduces you